 An effluent filter is a coarse screen filter that fits into the outlet of a primary treatment tank.
 Effluent filters reduce Total Suspended Solids (TSS) carry over and thereby extend the operational life of land application components.
-Effluent filters are required to be fitted on the outlets of both septic and greywater tanks.
-Homeowners shall be made aware of the frequency and mode of cleaning before a particular filter is selected.
+Effluent filters are recommended on the outlets of both septic and greywater tanks.
+It is critical that homeowners are aware of the frequency and mode of cleaning septic tank filters.